manuel-rabade/home-bin/README.md

 ------------

 Perl script to rename files using a text file to record the new file names.
-A example of use would be:
+An example of use would be:

 1. First you save a file list: